rng-guy/NFSMWBartender/README.txt

    the Heat level as it requests those spawns.
 If you want to keep fast transitions, you can avoid this issue by setting the event's "ForceHeatLevel" VltEd parameter to the target Heat level.

- • There are two kinds of patrol spawns: free patrols that spawn when there is no active pursuit, and searching patrols that spawn in pursuits when you are in Cooldown mode.
+ • There are two types of patrol spawns: free patrols that spawn when there is no active pursuit, and searching patrols that spawn in pursuits when you are in Cooldown mode.
 The free patrols are overwritten by the "Patrols" spawn table, and the searching patrols are taken from the "Chasers" table.
 For both patrol types, the "NumPatrolCars" VltEd parameter controls how many